 845.247.3929, L, D, T

 At Black Eyed Suzie’s Upstate, the charming contemporary interior is redolent of a quaint, Lower East Side bistro.
-The menu focuses on fresh comfort food like cornmeal-crusted chicken and salmon burgers with horseradish dill sauce.
+The menu at the Saugerties restaurant focuses on fresh comfort food like cornmeal-crusted chicken and salmon burgers with horseradish dill sauce.
 Black Eyed Suzie’s also offers family-style takeaway, so you don’t have to order a pizza when you don’t feel like turning on the stove.
 Keep it healthy with baby kale and avocado salad with carrots, radish, and sesame ginger dressing.

 845.247.3069, D, T

 Local hangout The Dutch Ale House has been around since 1953 under a variety of owners, but the latest incarnation has locals and locavores equally psyched.
-Their new menu honors the restaurant’s greatest hits, and also injects a bit of playful soul into dishes.
+Their new menu honors the Saugerties restaurant’s greatest hits, and also injects a bit of playful soul into dishes.
 Order the sausage roll and prepare for a delicious sandwich with toasted caraway kraut, IPA mustard, garlic scapes, and your choice of bratwurst or kielbasa.
 For a truly mind-blowing meal, splurge on the pastrami beef rib.

 845.247.2337, L, D, Br, T

 We’re all about the day trip, but if you’re planning to stay overnight, Diamond Mills Hotel and Spa provides a luxurious stay with a rustic European design overlooking the Esopus Creek.
-Regardless of how long you’re in town, their in-house restaurant The Tavern offers a prime taste of Mediterranean-inspired cuisine.
+Regardless of how long you’re in town, their in-house restaurant The Tavern offers a prime taste of Mediterranean-inspired cuisine in Saugerties.
 Outdoor seating overlooks the Esopus Creek, but if you can’t snag a seat outside, the indoor dining room features lofted ceilings and a polished atmosphere.
 Savor the linguine vongole with fresh clams in a red or white sauce, Italian-braised lamb shank, or the Venetian style trout.

 845.247.0700 ext.
 2, L, D, BR